 This step is pretty juicy, and we recommend spending as long as you need here to get a better sense of the drone space.
 The Birdi blog will cover these areas in detail as well, so feel free to check back on us regularly!

 This step is an obvious one.
 There are a range of courses at varying price points that you can take - with a mix of theory and practical components - and we recommend finding one that suits your drone business needs.
-For example, if you want your business to specialise in flying drones for agricultural purposes, you’ll need to focus your learning on flying drones fit for this purpose.
+For example, if you want your business to specialize in flying drones for agricultural purposes, you’ll need to focus your learning on flying drones fit for this purpose.

 A business plan is essentially your business on paper: it’s a detailed document that covers all the elements of your business.
 There are various business plan templates and advice on completing them readily available online (plus check back on us for business plan insights), and you can really be as detailed as you like with this step.
 If your drone business is going to be more than just a side hustle, you’d probably want to spend as much time as you can here to properly determine all the workings of your business.